ALONKIGLER/Bylith-Frontend-Home-Assignme_Alon/README.md

-Please check the "fixd_img_bug"
+Could you please check out the "fixd_img_bug" branch of my project and test it on Microsoft Edge instead of Chrome?

-In my project, I utilized React Redux to handle events triggered by button clicks.
-By doing so, I can easily manage the event with an action every time a user interacts with the button.
+I have implemented React Redux to handle button click events, allowing me to easily manage each event with an action.

-Thank you!
+Thank you for your cooperation!